Mark Boris Andrijanič

 Mark Boris Andrijanič (born 4 July 1983) is a Slovenian politician and lawyer.

 Andrijanič was the first Minister for Digital Transformation of the Republic of Slovenia.

 Career

-He attended the Škofija Classical High School in Ljubljana, where he studied English, French, French, Latin and Greek.
+He attended the Škofija Classical High School in Ljubljana, where he studied English, French, Latin, and Greek.
 After matriculation, he enrolled at the Faculty of Law of the University of Ljubljana, where he graduated with honors, and further studied at the University of Oxford, where he obtained the title of Master of Public Policy or MPP.
 After his studies, he became an economic adviser to the government of the African country of Sierra Leone, and then continued his work as a researcher at the Martens Center for European Studies in Brussels, where he mainly dealt with European digital and economic policies.
 In 2016, he joined Uber's Public Policy team for the Central and Eastern Europe region.
 He worked as the director of corporate affairs to establish partnerships with governments and cities aimed at promoting digital transformation and smart mobility solutions.